-This project started in my head when I spotted these adorable bottles in a catalogue from Riviera Maison (awesome New-England style decor store from the Netherlands).
+This project started after I spotted these adorable bottles in a catalog from Riviera Maison (an awesome New England style decor store in the Netherlands).

 Some serious browsing through the hardware store later and I had my supplies:

-Push the a piece of metal wire through the opening in the clasp and make sure it is out of the way of the screw.
-Form a little half circle and push one through again and line the other end up on the outside and carefully tie the ends together.
+I pushed a piece of metal wire through the tiny opening in the clasp making sure it was out of the way of the screw.
+Then I formed a little half circle and pushed one end through the clasp again and lined the other end up on the outside.
+Then I carefully wrapped the ends together.

-Use a small keychain ring (or form a ring from the wire yourself) to attach the big ring to the clasp.
+Use a tiny key ring (or form a ring from the wire yourself) to attach the big ring to the clasp.